How to Deal With Depression: 11 Easy Ways Really Work

 • Dancing

-If you don’t want to exercise alone, you can also find an exercise buddy who can work out with you and hold you accountable.
+If you don’t want to exercise alone, you can find an exercise buddy who can work with you and hold you accountable.

-By asking a friend to exercise with you, you’re also creating a social connection, and it can keep you motivated.
+By asking a friend to exercise with you, you’re also creating a social connection that can keep you motivated.
 The more you exercise, the easier it’ll be to deal with depression.
 According to a study in 2017, taking as little as 1hour to exercise every week can prevent future episodes of depression.

 10. Get sunshine

-Sometimes, it may seem like a struggle to leave your comfortable dark room and go outside.
+Sometimes, leaving your comfortable dark room and going outside may seem like a struggle.
 However, spending some time in the sun can help you prevent depression symptoms.

 Coincidence?
 Not exactly.
 The sun gives us Vitamin D — which can help boost our mood.
-In fact, a lack of Vitamin D in the body can make you more prone to depression.
+A lack of Vitamin D can make you more prone to depression.

 However, there’s still a lot to be unraveled.
 The research isn’t conclusive enough to ensure that getting more Vitamin D alone is enough to prevent or treat depression.